kherihughes/Stroke-Prediction/README.md

 |   `-- test_pipelines.py
 `-- tox.ini
 ```

-# Stroke Prediction Project

-## Description
-This project focuses on using machine learning to predict stroke instances using a healthcare stroke dataset.
-The dataset is stored in an Amazon Simple Storage Service (S3) bucket and processed with the help of AWS Data Wrangler.
-The data is then used to train an XGBoost model via an Amazon SageMaker pipeline.
-The model is deployed for inference once approved manually, following a certain precision threshold.

 ## Components
 **Data**: The data used for this project is a healthcare stroke dataset stored in an AWS S3 bucket.